bitcoin-dot-org/developer.bitcoin.org/glossary.rst

   Watch-only address
     An address or pubkey script stored in the wallet without the corresponding private key, allowing the wallet to watch for outputs but not spend them.

-  Fiat
-    National currencies such as the dollar or euro.

-  Intermediate certificate
-    A intermediate certificate authority certificate which helps connect a leaf (receiver) certificate to a root certificate authority.

-  Key index
-    An index number used in the HD wallet formula to generate child keys from a parent key.

-  Key pair
-    A private key and its derived public key.

-  Label
-    The label parameter of a bitcoin: URI which provides the spender with the receiver's name (unauthenticated).

-  Leaf certificate
-    The end-node in a certificate chain; in the payment protocol, it is the certificate belonging to the receiver of satoshis.

-  Merge
-    Spending, in the same transaction, multiple outputs which can be traced back to different previous spenders, leaking information about how many satoshis you control.

-  Merge avoidance
-    A strategy for selecting which outputs to spend that avoids merging outputs with different histories that could leak private information.

-  Message
-    A parameter of bitcoin: URIs which allows the receiver to optionally specify a message to the spender.

-  Msg_block
-    The block header hash data type identifier of an inventory on the P2P network.

-  Msg_cmpct_block
-    An alternative to the block header hash data type identifier of an inventory on the P2P network used to request a compact block.

-  Msg_filtered_block
-    An alternative to the block header hash data type identifier of an inventory on the P2P network used to request a merkle block.

-  Msg_tx
-    The TXID data type identifier of an inventory on the P2P network.

-  Msg_witness_block
-    An alternative to the block header hash data type identifier of an inventory on the P2P network used to request a block with witness serialization for SegWit.

-  Msg_witness_tx
-    An alternative of the transaction data type identifier of an inventory on the P2P network used to request a transaction with witness serialization for SegWit.

-  OP_CHECKMULTISIG
-    Opcode which returns true if one or more provided signatures (m) sign the correct parts of a transaction and match one or more provided public keys (n).

-  OP_CHECKSIG
-    Opcode which returns true if a signature signs the correct parts of a transaction and matches a provided public key.

-  OP_DUP
-    Operation which duplicates the entry below it on the stack.

-  OP_EQUAL
-    Operation which returns true if the two entries below it on the stack are equivalent.

-  OP_EQUALVERIFY
-    Operation which terminates the script in failure unless the two entries below it on the stack are equivalent.

-  OP_HASH160
-    Operation which converts the entry below it on the stack into a RIPEMD(SHA256()) hashed version of itself.

-  OP_RETURN
-    Operation which terminates the script in failure.

-  OP_VERIFY
-    Operation which terminates the script if the entry below it on the stack is non-true (zero).

-  Output index
-    The sequentially-numbered index of outputs in a single transaction starting from 0.

-  PaymentDetails
-    The PaymentDetails of the payment protocol which allows the receiver to specify the payment details to the spender.

-  PaymentRequests
-    The PaymentRequest of the payment protocol which contains and allows signing of the PaymentDetails.

-  PKI
-    Public Key Infrastructure; usually meant to indicate the X.509 certificate system used for HTTP Secure (https).

-  Point function
-    The ECDSA function used to create a public key from a private key.

-  pp amount
-    Part of the Output part of the PaymentDetails part of a payment protocol where receivers can specify the amount of satoshis they want paid to a particular pubkey script.

-  pp expires
-    The expires field of a PaymentDetails where the receiver tells the spender when the PaymentDetails expires.

-  pp memo
-    The memo fields of PaymentDetails, Payment, and PaymentACK which allow spenders and receivers to send each other memos.

-  pp merchant data
-    The merchant_data part of PaymentDetails and Payment which allows the receiver to send arbitrary data to the spender in PaymentDetails and receive it back in Payments.

-  pp PKI data
-    The pki_data field of a PaymentRequest which provides details such as certificates necessary to validate the request.

-  pp pki type
-    The PKI field of a PaymentRequest which tells spenders how to validate this request as being from a specific recipient.

-  pp script
-    The script field of a PaymentDetails where the receiver tells the spender what pubkey scripts to pay.

-  Previous block header hash
-    A field in the block header which contains the SHA256(SHA256()) hash of the previous block's header.

-  r
-    The payment request parameter in a bitcoin: URI.

-  Receipt
-    A cryptographically-verifiable receipt created using parts of a payment request and a confirmed transaction.

-  Root certificate
-    A certificate belonging to a certificate authority (CA).

-  SSL signature
-    Signatures created and recognized by major SSL implementations such as OpenSSL.

-  Standard block relay
-    The regular block relay method: announcing a block with an inv message and waiting for a response.

-  Transaction version number
-    A version number prefixed to transactions to allow upgrading.

-  Unique addresses
-    Address which are only used once to protect privacy and increase security.

-  Unsolicited block push
-    When a miner sends a block message without sending an inv message first.

-  URI QR Code
-    A QR code containing a bitcoin: URI.